 To comply with the Council's Planning Guidance on Affordable Housing, provision of affordable housing units will be required on-site.
-It is estimated that the sites have a capacity of 110 units.
-30 of these units should be affordable
+It is estimated that the site has a capacity of 107 units.
+36 of these units should be affordable.

-The final number of affordable housing units that will be required will be determined at the detailed design stage and will be dependent upon the type, mix and size of proposed houses for the overall development of the individual sites.
+The final number of affordable housing units that will be required will be determined at the detailed design stage and will be dependent upon the type, mix and size of proposed houses for the overall development of the site.

-Contributions
+Developer Contributions

-Under the terms of Policy G5 of the Finalised Scottish Borders Local Plan 2005 developers are required to make full or part contribution (through the terms of a Section 75, or alternative legal, Agreement) towards three sites at Jedburgh the following issues require to be addressed:
+Under the terms of Policy G5 of the Finalised Scottish Borders Local Plan 2005 developers are required to make full or part contribution (through the terms of a Section 75, or alternative legal, Agreement) towards the cost of addressing specific infrastructural or environmental deficiencies.
+With respect to the sites at Summerfield, Hawick the following issues require to be addressed:

-- Transport: Contributions will be required to upgrade and improve the existing constrained and congested road network. - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management. - Waste water treatment: there is limited capacity in Jedburgh.
-Developer contributions may be required. - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management.
+- Transport: Possible contribution towards upgrading the existing access roads serving the site. - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management. - Waste water treatment: there is limited capacity in Hawick.
+Developer contributions may be required.